atritthart/jobsite-generator-host/README.md

 ## Rolling back an old CloudFormation stack

 1. To avoid concurrency problems, first make sure no other jobsite-generator CloudFormation stacks are up and running.
-If there are, disallow access to their webhooks to disable them.
+If there are, delete stack, or at if you need to debug later, disable for now (see "Disable existing CloudFormation stack" above).

 2. Ensure Route53 domain points to the old stack's load balancer.

-3. Unpause the Docker container with `docker unpause`.
+3. Unpause the old Docker container with `docker unpause`.

-4. Switch the Auto Scaling Group healthcheck type back to "ELB".
+4. Switch the old stack's Auto Scaling Group healthcheck type back to "ELB".

 5. Test healthcheck and jobsite generation by triggering with Prismic webhook.